Donner Morpher Distortion Pedal Review

 - The sound is focused mainly on the midrange, with a very crisp tone that’s really perfect for hair metal.
 The notes can easily cut through the mix.

 - This also lets your guitar’s signal pass through a non-electronic bypass line when the fuzz effect is disengaged.
 This means you can provide your amp with the unchanged direct signal from your guitar whenever you want.

 - This works with a 9V AC adapter, and you may want to check closely to see if it’s part of your purchase.
 That’s because there’s no option to use batteries instead.

-- Obviously the quality of your sound will also depend largely on the quality of your amp, but with a nice clean tube amp, this unit rocks.
+- Obviously the quality of your sound will also depend largely on the quality of your amp, but with a nice clean tube amp (I like the Monoprice tube amp myself), this unit rocks.

 - This offers lots of custom options, and it all starts with the Classic, Tight, and Natural mode.
 What’s great is that you have small LED lights to indicate the mode.
 You get a blue light for Tight, red for Classic, and no lights for Natural.
 These modes do sound different if you have the ear for it.